dori-dev/dblog/README.md

 python manage.py createsuperuser
 ```

-You can see dblog admin web page on http://localhost/admin/
+You can see dblog admin web page on http://localhost/admin/ and create article.